The Mistress (TV series): Production

 Similar to Carla Lane's other sitcoms, including Butterflies and Solo (which also starred Felicity Kendal), The Mistress has a serious theme – here, that of an affair.
 The series was produced and directed by Gareth Gwenlan.
 The Mistress was filmed in Bath, Somerset, the florist shop being in Abbey Green, Bath and Maxine's house location at 26 St Mark's Road, Bath.

-After the lukewarm response to Series 1 over the subject matter, Series 2 was an attempt, while still retaining the thread of an adulterous affair, to be more of a more general comedy.
-This attempt proved unsuccessful, however, and the series was axed after Series 2.
+After the lukewarm response to Series 1 over the subject matter, Series 2 was no more successful, and the series was axed after Series 2, which ended with a significant plot development.
 The sitcom, which had never been reshown previously, was aired on BBC Four in January, February and March 2023.

 Episodes

 The Mistress aired for two series, each of six 30 minute episodes, from 17 January 1985 to 26 February 1987.
 The episodes were originally shown at 9.00pm on Thursdays on BBC2.